Phantasy Star (video game): Background

 Role-playing games (RPG) were beginning to gain popularity with console players in Japan in the late 1980s.
 Many Japanese game designers were inspired by Western RPGs such as Ultima and Wizardry.
-Enix's Dragon Quest series was proving to be very popular on the Famicom, inspiring other developers to design similar games.
+Chunsoft and Enix's Dragon Quest series was proving to be very popular on the Famicom, inspiring other developers to design similar games.
 Falcom began development on Ys I: Ancient Ys Vanished, as Square was doing the same with Final Fantasy.
 Around the release of Dragon Quest II in January 1987, Sega felt they needed an RPG for their Master System to compete in this emerging market.
 They believed they could not rely on third-party support because Sega's hardware market share was only one-tenth that of Nintendo's.
 They looked internally and found designer Kotaro Hayashida and programmer Yuji Naka were interested in creating an RPG.
 They had previously been recognized for their work within Sega — Hayashida for Alex Kidd in Miracle World (1986), and Naka for his 8-bit home console conversions of arcade games like Out Run and Space Harrier.
 With Sega's approval, Hayashida and Naka began forming a team to develop an RPG.

 The team consisted of around ten people.
 Hayashida was lead designer and Naka was lead programmer.
 Other staff members from Miracle World joined the project including lead graphic designer Rieko Kodama, and composer Tokuhiko Uwabo.
 There were more women on the development team than was typical at the time.
 Among them were Kodama, who drew most of the artwork, designer Miki Morimoto, who did much of the playtesting and enemy statistics configuration, and Chieko Aoki, who wrote the game's original story and script.
 Aoki had already been working on an original story with most of the dialogue already completed, and this became the first draft for the RPG project.
 The game would be character designer Naoto Ohshima's first project at Sega.
 Although there was no team director, Hayashida believes he had the largest role in shaping the game as lead designer and scenario writer, although Ohshima recalls Naka leading the project.
 The name "Phantasy Star" was formed after Naka took the word "Fantasy" from a song he enjoyed titled "Nagisa no Fantasy" by Noriko Sakai.
 The team shared the same room, so they could see each other's work.
 They were given the freedom to build the game how they wanted without restrictions, which Hayashida believes led to them enjoying themselves more and producing a higher quality game in the end.